rails/rails/guides/source/testing.md

 By default, every Rails application has three environments: development, test, and production.
 The database for each one of them is configured in `config/database.yml`.

 A dedicated test database allows you to set up and interact with test data in isolation.
-Tests can mangle test data with confidence, that won't touch the data in the development or production databases.
+This way your tests can mangle test data with confidence, without worrying about the data in the development or production databases.

+Also, each environment's configuration can be modified similarly.
+In this case, we can modify our test environment by changing the options found in `config/environments/test.rb`.

 ### Rails Sets up for Testing from the Word Go